-$$z = (1 - x)^{2} + 100(y - x^{2})^{2},$$ (6)
+$$z = (1-x)^2 + 100(y-x^2)^2,$$ (6)

-Parameter bounds for x and y are both [-100, 100] and the parameter space is discretized 196 to a 0.1 resolution for both functions, resulting in 4×10^6 possible locations.
-The value of ε 197 is set to 0.1 for the Griewank run and 20 for the Rosenbrock run.
-The initial swarm energy 198 is set to 10,000 and the number of function evaluations is limited to 2×10^6 .
-Initial values 199 for w, c_1 and c_2 are set according to the constant values commonly utilized by SPSO2006 200 Paricle Swarm Central (2006) (w=0.72; $c = c_1 = c_2=1.2$, where c_1 and c_2 will be referred to 201 collectively as c hereafter).
-In order to evaluate the performance of the ABAGUS algorithm, 202 one particle is initialized to the global minimum ((0,0) for the Griewank function, (1,1)203 for the Rosenbrock function).
-This eliminates the initial search from random locations 204 prior to the identification of an area of attraction, which, for the ABAGUS algorithm, is 205 identical to SPSO2006 Paricle Swarm Central (2006).
-The utilization of ABAGUS in this 206 manner (i.e. beginning the ABAGUS run from a known optimal location obtained by a prior 207 optimization) evaluates the capability of the algorithm to perform UA; the identification of 208 the global minimum can be a separate task.
-209
+Parameter bounds for x and y are both [-100,100] and the parameter space is discretized to a 0.1 resolution for both functions, resulting in $4 \times 10^6$ possible locations.
+The value of $\varepsilon$ is set to 0.1 for the Griewank run and 20 for the Rosenbrock run.
+The initial swarm energy is set to 10,000 and the number of function evaluations is limited to 2 $\times 10^6$ .
+Initial values for w, $c_1$ , and $c_2$ are set according to the constant values commonly utilized by SPSO2006 (Particle Swarm Central, 2006) (w=0.72; $c = c_1 = c_2 = 1.2$ , and $c_1$ and $c_2$ will be referred to collectively as c hereafter).
+To evaluate the performance of the ABAGUS algorithm, one particle is initialized to the global minimum ((0,0) for the Griewank function, (1,1) for the Rosenbrock function).
+This eliminates the initial search from random locations prior to the identification of an area of attraction, which, for the ABAGUS algorithm, is identical to SPSO2006 (Particle Swarm Central, 2006).
+The utilization of ABAGUS in this manner (i.e., beginning the ABAGUS run from a known optimal location obtained by a prior optimization) evaluates the capability of the algorithm to perform UA; the identification of the global minimum can be a separate task.

-Figures 2 (a) and (b) present maps of the response surfaces for the parameter space 210 considered in the ABAGUS runs for the Griewank and Rosenbrock functions, respectively.
-211 Figures 2 (c) and (d) present 3D plots of the structure of the response surfaces near the 212 global minimum for each case.
-The results of the ABAGUS runs are presented in Figures 2 213 (e) and (f) as maps of the response surfaces at identified locations.
-It is apparent that for 214 both test functions, ABAGUS is able to identify the local and global areas of attraction 215 containing acceptable solution.
-The set-based nature of the approach, and its lack of a need 216 for distributional assumptions, is evident in these results, as opposed to many UA approaches 217 (e.g. Bayesian approaches).
-This fundamental difference in approach between ABAGUS and 218 distribution-based approaches makes direct comparison difficult, and is not attempted here.
-219 It should be apparent, however, the difficulty that approaches that require assumptions of 220
+Fig. 2(a) and (b) presents maps of the response surfaces for the parameter space considered in the ABAGUS runs for the Griewank and Rosenbrock functions, respectively.
+Fig. 2(c) and (d) presents 3D plots of the structure of the response surfaces near the global minimum for each case.
+The results of the ABAGUS runs are presented in Fig. 2(e) and (f) as maps of the response surfaces at identified locations.
+It is apparent that for both test functions, ABAGUS is able to identify the local and global areas of attraction containing acceptable solutions.
+The set-based nature of the approach, and its lack of a need for distributional assumptions, is evident in these results, as opposed to many UA approaches (e.g., Bayesian approaches).
+This fundamental difference in approach between ABAGUS and distribution-based approaches makes direct comparison difficult, and is not attempted here.
+However, it should be apparent that approaches that require assumptions of probabilistic distributions of parameter uncertainty will have difficulties with these types of response surfaces, particularly for the Griewank function.